DanielTschernutter/DCON-Visualization/README.md

 #### A Globally Convergent Algorithm for Neural Network Parameter Optimization Based on Difference-of-Convex Functions

 This package uses the implemantation of the DCON algorithm as introduced in
-> D. Tschernutter, M. Kraus, S. Feuerriegel (2022).
+> D. Tschernutter, M. Kraus, S. Feuerriegel (2024).
 A Globally Convergent Algorithm for Neural Network Parameter Optimization Based on Difference-of-Convex Functions.
-Working Paper
+Transactions on Machine Learning Research (TMLR)

 The package can be downloaded from https://github.com/DanielTschernutter/DCON